theochem/roberto/doc/workflow.rst

 used in each task.
 More details can be found in :ref:`configuration`.

 When Roberto starts, it will also run ``git describe --tags`` to determine the current version.
 It is assumed that git tags are complete `semantic version numbers <https://semver.org>`_.
 The expected format of a tag is just three numbers separated by dots, *not* prefixed with a ``v``.
 Roberto will fail when the last tag does not follow these conventions.
 The version information can be used in all tasks.

-TODO: fix link to semantic versioning.

 For development purposes, it is often sufficient to run ``rob quality`` to perform all code quality checks or ``rob build-inplace`` to prepare a function